Letters from Lodi

 Ergo, a bottle of Zinfandel is probably the single best wine to reach for when doing your autumn cooking.

 That said, a few thoughts and guidelines regarding Zinfandel and food matching:

-• In "old days" (1960s and '70s), when almost all Zinfandels were made light and zesty, with very little oak qualities, Zinfandel was the avowed "favorite" wine of icons like August Sebastiani and Louis M. Martini.
+• In "old days" (the 1960s and '70s), when almost all Zinfandels were made light and zesty, with very little oak qualities, Zinfandel was the avowed "favorite" wine of icons like August Sebastiani and Louis M. Martini.
 Why?
-Because this was the best choice of old fashioned Italian cooking, from tomato-sauced spaghetti to fettuccine tossed with mushrooms and Parmigiano, or linguine with clams, mussels, tomato, garlic, and earthy, grassy Pecorino.
-The lighter, snappier styles of Zinfandel ideal for homey pasta cuisine are still championed Lodi-based producers such as Peirano Estate, Barsetti Vineyards, and Van Ruiten Family Winery, and with more contemporary, layered and complex flourishes by wineries like McCay Cellars, The Lucas Winery, and Heritage Oak Winery.
+Because this was the best choice of old-fashioned Italian cooking, from tomato-sauced spaghetti to fettuccine tossed with mushrooms and Parmigiano, or linguine with clams, mussels, tomato, garlic, and earthy, grassy Pecorino.
+The lighter, snappier styles of Zinfandel ideal for homey pasta cuisine are still championed by Lodi-based producers such as Peirano Estate, Barsetti Vineyards, and Van Ruiten Family Winery, and with more contemporary, layered, and complex flourishes by wineries like McCay Cellars, The Lucas Winery, and Heritage Oak Winery.